S3lk1rk/HonoursPathfindingFirespread/README.md

 - Or follow the steps on the [pygame website](https://www.pygame.org/wiki/GettingStarted) if you cannot download it via that method.

+-To start the program press the run button in the top right and follow the steps listed in the help page if you become stuck.

 ## 🔨 Future work
 When the level of expertise with electrical engineering is achieved to implement this into a real world solution a sensor network composed of low energy bluetooth sensors and the necessary fire detection sensors will be integrated to provide real world data to the pathfinding program.